ptbw/scrollphat/README.md

-# scrollphat
+# Scroll pHat
-Example of using the Pimoroni ScrollpHat with Micropython
+Example of using the Pimoroni Scroll pHat with Micropython